Symbian9/qmapshack-doc-wiki/DocBasicsMapDem.md

 #Basic knowledge about maps and DEM files

-MapRoom supports the following map formats:
+QMapShack supports the following map formats:

 ### Vector Maps